JoeyMckenzie/joeymckenzie.tech/src/content/blog/serverless-rust-with-shuttle.md

 URI:           https://github-repository-star-counter.shuttleapp.rs
 ```

 Heck yeah!
 Our function has been deployed and also picked up our key from our `Secrets.toml` file.
-Let's test the out by `curl`ing to the URI:
+Let's test it out by `curl`ing to the URI:

 ```bash
 curl --location https://github-repository-star-counter.shuttleapp.rs/my-repository/stars